es-clip/es-clip.github.io/draft.md

 We show that ES is also well suited at optimizing the placement of shapes to fit the CLIP<dt-cite key="radford2021learning"></dt-cite> model, and can produce diverse, distinct geometric abstractions that are aligned with human interpretation of language.
+Such an alignment is due to the use of CLIP model that are trained on aligned real-world text-image dataset.
-Interestingly, the results produced by our method resemble Abstract expressionism<dt-cite key="paul2004abstract"></dt-cite> and Minimalist art<dt-cite key="tate_minimalism,rose1965abc"></dt-cite>.
+Interestingly, the results produced by our method resemble abstract expressionism<dt-cite key="paul2004abstract"></dt-cite> and minimalist art<dt-cite key="tate_minimalism,rose1965abc"></dt-cite>.
-We will provide a reference code implementation of our approach so that it can be a useful tool in the computational artist's toolbox.
+We provide a reference code implementation of our approach online so that it can be a useful tool in the computational artist's toolbox.
 ## Modern Evolution Strategies based Creativity

 <div style="text-align: center;">